kmac73/OpenBB/docs/strategies/CFD/SPX_Backtest_Development_Plan_v2.md

 1. **Opening Price Definition**: When you say "Opening Price starts with the first date in the historical date range and the first open price", should this be:
    - The very first open price in the entire backtest period?
    - Reset to the first open price of each trading day?
+Yes
    - The current interpretation is it's the first price, then reset to exit price after each trade

 2. **Intraday vs Multi-day Backtests**: The 2bps trigger logic seems designed for intraday trading, but how should it behave across multiple days?